Haunch of Venison: New York and Berlin

 Haunch of Venison opened in New York in September 2008.
 The inaugural exhibition, "Abstract Expressionism - A World Elsewhere" - curated by David Anfam - showcased the paintings, sculptures and photographs of Franz Kline, Willem de Kooning, Lee Krasner, Barnett Newman, Jackson Pollock, Mark Rothko, Aaron Siskind, David Smith, and Clyfford Still.
 2011 saw a survey exhibition of paintings by Peter Saul.
 The New York gallery was based in the Rockefeller Center from 2008 to 2011.
 In September 2011, the gallery relocated to a new space in Chelsea, also redesigned by Annabelle Selldorf.

 Haunch of Venison Berlin opened in September 2007 and closed in December 2010.
 The gallery was located next to the city’s contemporary art museum the Hamburger Bahnhof in a former industrial space allowing for the presentation of one-off projects and large-scale exhibitions.
 A concert by the fictional band "Lustfaust" presented by Jamie Shovlin marked the opening.
 The last exhibition was a solo show by Yoko Ono.

+Corporate Identity

+The gallery’s logo and stationery was designed by Tony Brook in 2006.